Digestion & Detox

 Contrary to what you might think, a dog upset stomach is not the only reason why you might want to have concern for their digestive system.
 Dog digestion is an essential avenue over which your dog achieves health and wellbeing.
 Your dog’s digestive system breaks down the food that they eat and converts it into energy and other agents that are then put to work all over your four-legged friend’s body making a difference in their everyday life.
 Many other life-preserving systems rely on a functioning dog digestive system to ensure that they can function optimally too.

 There are all sorts of steps that you as a dog owner can take to ensure that dog digestive problems are a rarity for your companion in particular.
 Namely by incorporating digestive care dog food and dog digestive supplements to their diet.
-But first, it is important to better understand how the it and what kind of dog digestive problems your furry friend can face.
+But first, it is important to better understand what kind of dog digestive problems your furry friend can face.

 The Dog Digestive System